lemire/simdcomp/README.md

 desktop or laptop processors.
 That is, it can decompress data at a rate of 15 GB/s.
 This is significantly faster than generic codecs like gzip, LZO, Snappy or LZ4.

+The assumption is either that you have a list of 32-bit integers where most of them are small, or a list of 32-bit integers where differences between successive integers are small.
+No software is able to reliably compress an array of random numbers.

 What is it for?
 -------------